vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 * The DB48X dialect of RPL is not case sensitive, but it is case-respecting.
   For example, if your preference is to display built-in functions in long form, typing `inv` or `INV` will show up as `Invert` in the resulting program.
-If you have a named variable called `FooBar`, typing `foobar` will still show `FooBar` in the program.
+  This means that the space of "reserved words" is larger in DB48X than in other RPL implementations.
+Notably, on HP's implementations, `DUP` is a keyword but you can use `DuP` as a valid variable name.
+This is not possible in DB48X.

 * Internally, the calculator deals with various representations for numbers.
 Notably, it keeps integer values and fractions in exact form for as long as possible to optimize both performance and memory usage.
+  This is somewhat similar to what the HP49 and HP50 implemented, where there is a difference between `2` (where `TYPE` returns 28) and `2.` (where `TYPE` return 0).

 * The calculator features at least 3 floating-point precisions using 32-bit, 64-bit and 128-bit respectively, provided by the DMCP's existing Intel Binary Decimal Floating-Point library.
 The 128-bit format gives the calculator 34 significant digits of precision, like the DM42.
-DB48X may support other formats in the future, like the extended floating-point found in newRPL.
+DB48X may support other formats in the future, like the arbitrary-precision floating-point found in newRPL.

-* Based numbers like `#123h` keep their base, which makes it possible to show on stack binary and decimal numbers side by side.
+* Based numbers with an explicit base, like `#123h` keep their base, which makes it possible to show on stack binary and decimal numbers side by side.
 Mixed operations convert to the base in stack level X, so that `#10d #A0h +` evaluates as `#AAh`.
+Based numbers without an explicit base change base depending on the `Base` setting, much like based numbers on the HP48.

 * The storage of data in memory uses a denser format than on the HP48.
   Therefore, objects will almost always use less space on DB48X.
 Notably, the